Tobacco Growing Guide · Nicotiana tabacum & rustica

 How to Grow Tobacco from Seed — Universal Guide

-All Nicotiana tabacum varieties follow the same basic germination and growing process.
-Nicotiana rustica (shag/Mapacho) is slightly more robust but follows the same steps.
-The critical differences between types emerge at curing — not germination.
+All Nicotiana tabacum varieties follow the same germination and growing process.
+N. rustica is slightly more robust but follows the same steps.
+The critical differences emerge at curing — not germination.

-Tobacco seeds are tiny — do not cover with soil.
-Press onto the surface of moistened seed compost.
-Place under grow lights or a bright south-facing window at 24–28°C. Use a humidity dome to maintain moisture.
-Seeds germinate in 7–14 days.
+Tobacco seeds are extremely fine — do not cover with soil.
+Press onto the surface of moistened compost.
+Maintain 24–28°C under a humidity dome.
+Seeds germinate in 7–14 days under good light.

 Transplant Seedlings